Evelyn-H/untold-aeons-rules/Untold Aeons.md

 Goal for combat: Every roll should be meaningful, not just endless "roll to hit, roll for damage, repeat"

-Okay, I should *really* make the health system more analogous to the stress system!
+The health / wounds system is very analogous to the stress system.
-Something like:

 - wound limit: 10 + Toughness